opentmf/opentmf-commons/README.md

 ### 1.0.4
 - Initial central repository release.
 ### 1.0.5
 - Fix: Handles empty string and null values in OffsetDateTime deserialization
+### 1.0.6
+- Improvement: Handle also the numeric values in OffsetDateTime deserialization